snaquaye/cfscript-styleguide/README.md

 Function names should be verbs.

 ###General
-A function declaration should specify the accessibility and return type before the function name, mostly for purposes of documentation.
+A function declaration should specify the accessibility and return type before the function name, if not only for purpose of documentation.
 There should always be a space before the first curly brace and it should be on the same line of the function declaration.
-Likewise each argument should always specificy it's type and requiredness.
+Each parameter should always specify it's type and whether or not it is required.
+Favor required parameters over optional parameters but set defaults for optional parameters if necessary.
+Do not use or rely on named arguments in function calls or function declarations.

 ```javascript
 private void function myFunction(required array arr) {

 }
 ```

+The order of function or methods in a component should be as follows: constructor (init), remote, public, protected, private.
+Use remote functions at your own risk.
+Favor exposing the actions of remote function over RESTful HTTP instead of direct remote function access.

 ###Built-in Functions
 You will see in the ColdFusion documentation the global that the built-in ColdFusion functions are PascalCase.
 This is meant to differentiate the built-in functions from user-defined functions.
 This is wrong.
 PascalCase is for classes, components, and possibly modules, but never for functions.